-Over the past year, we have noticed that some of the the most popular blogs and Linked In posts that we have made have been around problem solving.
-We see that businesses that have well established processes for root cause analysis and problem solving are the ones that really sustain and improve their lean production systems.
-That is NOT to say that you can create a lean production system just through implementing effective problem solving processes, but rather that effective processes for Plan-Do-Check-Act problem solving are an essential element of any operational improvement system and the driver of continuous improvement in that system.
+Over the past year, we have noticed that some of the most popular blogs and Linked In posts that we have made have been around problem-solving.
+We see that businesses that have well-established processes for root cause analysis and problem-solving are the ones that really sustain and improve their lean production systems.
+That is NOT to say that you can create a lean production system just through implementing effective problem-solving processes, but rather that effective processes for Plan-Do-Check-Act problem solving are an essential element of any operational improvement system and the driver of continuous improvement in that system.

 So to start with you need to know exactly what the problem is that you are dealing with.
 Michelle Brown’s article on Defining the Problem is a great place to start.

 Once you have defined the problem then the next step is to find the root cause and again Michelle’s article on one of the oldest and most popular root cause analysis tools, Fishbone analysis or Ishikawa Diagrams is a good place to start.

 However, there are lots of other analytical techniques to help you understand a problem and find the root cause.
 Some of them are introduced in our article on Analytical Techniques.